abpframework/abp/docs/en/Apps/VoloDocs.md

      ###### Generate Token for Public Repositories

      To access public repositories, check `public_repo` under the `repo` section.
 This will enable VoloDocs to access your public GitHub repositories.
-If you want to access your private GitHub repository
+Click `Generate Token` button on the bottom of the page.

      ![Retrieve GitHub Access Token for Public Repo](../images/github-access-token-public-repo.jpg)

      ###### Generate Token for Private Repositories

-     To access public repositories, check `public_repo` under the `repo` section.
-This will enable VoloDocs to access your public GitHub repositories.
-If you want to access your private GitHub repository
+     To access public repositories, check all items under the `repo` section.
+This will enable VoloDocs to access your private GitHub repositories.
+Click `Generate Token` button on the bottom of the page.

      ![Retrieve GitHub Access Token for Private Repo](../images/github-access-token-private-repo.jpg)